ahammouda/opensource_staging/README.md

 bulk importing rows for a single model, given an arbitray depth of depency relationships that must be maintained/referenced during import.

+Check out the [this animation](https://raasama-concept.herokuapp.com/draw-re-sim) for a basic idea of what the tool does.
+It's a work in progress

 ##### Main Pieces

 * ModelImporter (import_configuration_v2.py)